tytydraco/yessleep/out/I_Hired_a_Wedding_Coordinator_who_Turned_out_to_be_an_Evil_Bitch_Brides_Beware_of_her.md

 “Jeanie Lilly, at your service.
 And what shall I call this lovely young lady caught gawking at my van?”

 I swallowed with a great effort.
-“Sylvia Paulina.”
+“Sylvia.”

 “Ah, such a beautiful name for a beautiful lady.
 So, you’re looking for a Wedding Coordinator are you?”
 Her voice had the purr of an experienced seductress.